Take Advantage of New, Lower Pricing! Contact Us or Get a Call Back

 Documentation

-This documentation also serves two very important purposes beyond interaction with other clinicians.
-First, the treatment plan is very fluid.
-It can and will change over the course of a client’s stay at the facility.
-However, to objectively and appropriately modify the treatment plan, the documentation from every clinician must be collected and analyzed.
-Poor documentation only makes it more difficult to modify the treatment plan and ultimately hurts both the clinician and client.
-Further, most patients will be seeking treatment with the help of their insurance.
-Insurance companies require appropriate documentation of progress and treatment in order to approve further care.
-This is known as utilization review and the counselor plays a significant role in this process.
-Utilization review specialists within the facility consult with the counselor to procure appropriate and complete documentation to the insurance company.
-With appropriate documentation of the client’s progress through treatment, the goal is for the insurance company to approve necessary care, ultimately benefiting the patient.
+Further, most patients will seek treatment with their insurance’s help.
+Insurance companies require appropriate documentation of progress and treatment to approve further care.
+This is known as utilization review, and the counselor plays a significant role in this process.
+Utilization review specialists within the facility consult with the counselor to procure appropriate and complete documentation for the insurance company.
+With proper documentation of the client’s progress through treatment, the goal is for the insurance company to approve necessary care, ultimately benefiting the patient.

 Counselor Self-Care